More than 3,000 killed by high temperatures recorded this summer

 During five so-called “heat-periods” between June and August, 3,271 excess deaths were recorded, with the largest number during the hot weather between 10 and 25 July when 2,227 excess deaths were recorded.

-A heat-period is when a Level 3 heat health alert is in place or days when the mean tempearture in central England is greater than 20C.
+A heat-period includes days when a Level 3 heat health alert is in place or days when the mean tempearture in central England is greater than 20C plus the day preceding and day after this criteria has been met.

 The heat health alert is designed to act as an early warning system to help healthcare professionals manage the period of extreme heat.

+The average number of deaths per day was higher on a “heat-period” day than on others.
+The analysis suggests that some vulnearble people may have died earlier than they may have done otherwise due to the heat.

+“These estimates show clearly that high temperatures can be a fast and unsuspecting killer for those who are vulnerable,” said Isabel Oliver, chief scientific officer at the UK Health Security Agency.
+“Higher excess deaths occurred during the hottest days this year and a warming climate means we must adapt to living safely with hotter summers in the future.

 The UK’s hottest temperatures were recorded during that period with the mercury hitting 40.3C in Coningsby in Lincolnshire on 19 July, the highest temperature since records began.